Waldo-Schaeffer/Smartbot-Profile/README.md

 This access is for 1 month or 1 version of previous profiles and mulligans.
 The newest ones are FOR A FEE!

-Add two new profiles named Rush-Pro are to improve Bot's Rush one and are for testing purpose Testing profile is for free.
+Added two new profiles named Rush-Pro.
+They need to improve regular Midrange-Rush profile and are for testing purpose only.
+Testing profiles are for free.

 How to know what profile or rar used for what deck?